 Most often, though, people can’t afford to pay.
 In that case, collectors may say horrible things.
 They may tell your kids you’re going to jail if they get them on the phone.
 Or they may call your neighbors to try to use them to humiliate you into paying.

 Another thing they’re doing right now to trick you into talking with them is caller ID spoofing.
 They have the ability to make the caller ID come up with the name and number of a relative or a local business.

-Remember this: If a collector is harassing you, you can shut down their harassment by certified mail using my drop dead letter.
+Remember this: If a collector is harassing you, you can shut down their harassment by certified mail using that drop dead letter.
 And know that they can’t threaten to kill you or physically harm you.
-Mainly they want to create intimidation and fear.
+Mainly, they want to create intimidation and fear.
 Report them immediately to the Consumer Financial Protection Bureau using this complaint form.

 If you legitimately owe a debt, you have specific rights under federal law.
 Here are a few pointers to keep in mind when dealing with collectors:

 - Always record any calls from/to a collector.
 Both parties must consent to recording in California, Connecticut, Florida, Hawaii, Maryland, Massachusetts, Montana, New Hampshire, Pennsylvania, and Washington.

 - If your debt is outside the statute of limitations, you are not required to pay up.
 However, you should honor your obligations when you’re financially able to do so.
 The statute of limitations is 3 to 4 years on many debts in most states.